Uniform Approximation by Complete Minimal Surfaces of Finite Total Curvature in $\mathbb{R}^3$: Introduction

 \section{Introduction}

-The classical theorem of Runge deals with the uniform approximation problem for holomorphic functions on planar regions by rational functions on the complex plane.
-This result can be generalized to the approximation of continuous functions on Jordan curves, meromorphic functions and interpolation theorems, among other problems.
-Specially interesting is the approximation problem for meromorphic functions on regions of a compact Riemann surface by globally defined meromorphic functions having prescribed poles and zeroes ({\em algebraic} approximation).
+The classical theorems of Mergelyan and Runge deal with the uniform approximation problem for holomorphic functions on planar regions by rational functions on the complex plane.
+They extend to interpolation problems and approximation results of continuous functions on Jordan curves and meromorphic functions on regions, among other applications.
+Specially interesting is the approximation by meromorphic functions with prescribed zeros and poles on compact Riemann surfaces ({\em algebraic} approximation).
 For instance, see the works by Bishop \cite{bishop}, Scheinberg \cite{sche1,sche2} and Royden \cite{roy} for a good setting.

-By Huber's theorem \cite{huber}, any Riemann surface $M$ with possibly non empty compact boundary that admits a conformal complete minimal immersion with {\em finite total curvature} ({\em FTC} for short) in $\r^3$ has {\em finite conformal type}, that is to say, $M$ is conformally equivalent to $M^c-E,$ where $M^c$ is a compact Riemann surface with possibly non empty boundary and $E\subset M^c-\partial(M^c)$ is a finite set (the topological ends of $M$).
-In addition, R. Osserman \cite{osserman} proved that the Weierstrass data of the immersion extend meromorphically to the so-called Osserman compatification $M^c$ of $M.$ The term "algebraic" is then equivalent to the expression "of finite total curvature" in this context.
-Pirola \cite{pirola} proved that any finitely punctured compact Riemann surface admits non-rigid conformal complete minimal immersions of FTC in $\r^3.$ A conformal complete minimal immersion $X:M \to \r^3$ is said to be of {\em weak finite total curvature} ({\em WFTC} for short) if $X|_\Omega$ has FTC for all proper regions $\Omega \subset M$ of finite conformal type.

-Runge's theorem has played an interesting role in the general theory of minimal surfaces.
-However, and contrary to its original spirit, it has taken part in very sophisticated arguments for constructing complete (or proper) minimal surfaces with arbitrary topology that are far from being algebraic in any sense (see the works of Jorge-Xavier \cite{jorge-xavier}, Nadirashvili \cite{nadi}, Lopez-Martin-Morales \cite{lop-mar-mo}, Morales \cite{morales}, Alarcon-Ferrer-Martin \cite{a-f-m}, Ferrer-Martin-Meeks \cite{f-m-m} and Alarc\'{o}n-L\'{o}pez \cite{a-l}, among others).
+These results have played an interesting role in the general theory of minimal surfaces, taking part in very sophisticated arguments for constructing complete (or proper) minimal surfaces that are far from being algebraic in any sense (see the pioneering works by Jorge-Xavier \cite{jorge-xavier}, Nadirashvili \cite{nadi} and Morales \cite{morales}).

-The aim of this paper is to obtain approximation results for complete minimal surfaces in $\r^3$ with FTC and {\em non empty compact boundary} by open complete minimal surfaces of WFTC with {\em arbitrarily prescribed conformal structure and flux map}.
-For a thorough exposition of our results, the following notations are required.